Dio9sys/shavianchorder/README.md

 You can install the layout temporarily to try it out by running that command but without `sudo env "PATH=$PATH"` on the front.

+After installing, you can either enable it in the terminal with `setxkbmap us -variant char` or select "Shavian Keyboard for Charachorder" under "English (United States)" in your GUI keyboard layout selector of choice.

 # Layout

 ![layout made in Krita](https://github.com/Dio9sys/shavianchorder/blob/main/CCShavian.png)